cschaech/scspecies_package/README.md

 Full API docs, tutorials, and examples are available at:
 [scSpecies Documentation (Read the Docs)](https://scspecies.readthedocs.io/en/latest/)

-# Tutorial Notebooks s
+## Tutorial Notebooks

-Notebooks can be accessed via the package documentation or found in the folder docs/source/tutorials via GitHub.
+Start with running the tutorial notebooks.
+They can be downloaded from the [GitHub repository](https://github.com/cschaech/scspecies_package/tree/main/docs/source/tutorials).